 Description of infrastructure need

-Here you should attach a description of the infrastructure need, which shall cover a maximum of four A4 pages in Arial, font size 11, single line spacing, including any images.
+The description of the infrastructure need shall cover a maximum of 4 A4 pages in Arial, font size 11, single line spacing, including any images.

 The following information shall be included in the description under separate headings, listed in the following order:

-- User base (approximately half an A4 page): Describe what research groupings could constitute the potential users, both national and, if relevant, international, and also the overall geographic distribution of the Swedish users.
-For international research infrastructure, a list of participating countries shall also be included.
+- User base (approximately ½ A4 page): Describe what research groupings could constitute the potential users, both national and, if relevant, international, and also the overall geographic distribution of the Swedish users.

-- Survey of the field (approximately half an A4 page): State briefly whether there is any existing infrastructure within the research area.
+- Survey of the field (approximately ½ A4 page): State briefly whether there is any existing infrastructure within the research area.
 If so, what is this, and where is it located?
-What is the relationship between the proposed research infrastructure/development and other infrastructure within the area?
-Why is the infrastructure need as described in this proposal not fufilled by existing infrastructures?
+What is the relationship between the described need or the proposed research infrastructure/development and other infrastructure within the area?
+To what extent could already existing infrastructure meet the described need?

 In order to register the needs proposal, the administrating organisation and project site must be stated.
 Usually, the administrating organisation and project site correspond to the organisation or the department or corresponding organisational unit where you, as the proposer responsible, are employed.

-The needs inventory shall not be signed by the administrating organisation.
+Please note that proposals in the needs inventory do not need signing by the administrating organisation.

-Under this tab, you, as the proposer responsible, may invite other participating researchers/proposers and participating administrators to your proposal.
-Participating researchers/proposers refers to other researchers or representatives of HEIs that back the proposal, and who may be invited to participate in formulating the proposal.
-If a proposal is submitted by a researcher grouping, one representative from each constituent research team (apart from the research team of the proposer responsible) shall be invited as a participating researcher/proposer.
+Under this tab, you, as the proposer responsible, may invite other participants to your proposal.
+Participating researchers/proposers refers to other researchers or representatives of HEIs who may be invited to participate in formulating the proposal.
+Please note that the number of participants is not weighted into the assessment of a proposal; instead, it is only the description of the infrastructure need that forms the basis for the assessment.
 A participating administrator is a person who can help you to input and edit information in the proposal.